rach/rach.github.io/_posts/2015-11-09-introduction-to-postgres-physical-storage.md

 The standard form of VACUUM removes dead row versions in tables and marks the space available for future reuse.
 However, it will not return the space to the operating system, except in the special case where one or more pages at the end of a table become entirely free and an exclusive table lock can be obtained.
 It doesn't mean that the free space inside a page is fragmented, VACUUM rewrites the entire block, efficiently packing the remaining rows and leaving a single contiguous block of free space in a page.

 In contrast, VACUUM FULL actively compacts tables by writing a complete new version of the table file with no dead space.
 This minimizes the size of the table, but can take a long time.
 It also requires extra disk space for the new copy of the table, until the operation completes.
 The goal of routine VACUUM is to avoid needing VACUUM FULL.
-The idea is not to keep tables at their minimum size, but to maintain steady-state usage of disk space: each table occupies space equivalent to its minimum size plus however much space gets used up between vacuumings.
+The idea is not to keep tables at their minimum size, but to maintain steady-state usage of disk space: each table occupies space equivalent to its minimum size plus how much space gets used up between vacuumings.

 In Past, when VACUUM ran, it had to look at every tuple in a table, because there was no information about which pages may not have been updated since the last VACUUM.
 PostgreSQL introduced the visibility map, VACUUM is now be able to perform partial scans of table data, skipping pages which are marked as fully visible.
 Partial scans mean fewer I/O operations for VACUUM.